 Rosh Hashanah, or Jewish New Year, is one of my favorite holidays.
 I love it because it generally falls around the end of summer, or early autumn, when a bounty of fruits and vegetables are at peak harvest.
 I get so many requests for my Paleo Rosh Hashanah Menu that I figured it would be important to share it with you.

 The Jewish New Year is a time filled with symbolic foods and so is our menu.
 According to one of my favorite food historians, Claudia Roden, at Rosh Hashanah “it is a widespread custom to eat a piece of apple dipped in honey while a prayer is said asking God for a sweet year.”
-She also states that another custom is to eat a new fruit of the season, usually a pomegranate, hence the Pomegranate Salad I include at our High Holiday table.
+Another custom is to eat a new fruit of the season, usually a pomegranate, hence the Pomegranate Salad I include at our High Holiday table.
 Roden adds that round foods such as meatballs are eaten to embody the aspiration that the year is full and rounded.